aTuck/lightshowpi/README.md

 ==============================

 Please visit the [Getting Started Page](http://lightshowpi.org/getting-started) for details on getting started.
-Or for those who want to just jump on in, feel free to run the install.sh script and go for it :-)
+For those who want to get started quickly, feel free to just run the install.sh script.

 Directory Structure
 ===================